an3urysm/live-share/docs/getting-started.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](https://aka.ms/vsls-troubleshooting) if you run into problems.

-## Signing into Visual Studio Live Share from within your IDE/editor
+## Sign into Visual Studio Live Share

+Next you'll need to sign into Visual Studio Live Share so everyone you collaborate with knows who you are.
+Signing in is easy.

 ### Signing in from Visual Studio